VIII. Graduate Programs

 The program offers supervision in most of the traditional areas of philosophy but the special strengths of the program are in continental philosophy; epistemology and metaphysics; history of western philosophy; philosophy of science; language and logic; social, political and legal philosophy; and theoretical and applied ethics.

 Students normally will be required to take six courses in philosophy including the doctoral research seminar (PHIL*6960).
 In special circumstances students may take as few as four courses in philosophy.
 Students must also demonstrate knowledge in at least five designated fields of study.
 This may be done by course work, by examination, by thesis or by a suitable combination of these.
-A student who has not passed an oral qualifying examination by the end of their fifth semester will not be allowed to continue in the program.
+Students must pass an Oral Qualifying Examination by the end of their twentieth month in the program.
 Students in the program may be required to demonstrate competence in one or more skills which their advisory committee decides, in consultation with the program officer, is needed for their dissertation (e.g. a language other than English).
 PhD candidates must submit a thesis of not more than 90,000 words (300 pages).
+Further details can be found on the program website http://www.glmphilosophy.ca).